EmmanuelOmoiya/MicroBlog-Umoja3/README.md

 ### Installing

-Firstly, you download the source code from this repository.
+Firstly, you need to download the source code from this repository.

 Install all the node packages using: